Analysing the Strategic Environment

 - Motivation and staffing in strategy implementation

-This strategic management course is suitable for:
+The strategic management training course is suitable for:

 - Heads of organisations, chief officers, chairpersons, board members and directors.